 We campaign for forests to be managed by the people who depend on them.
 We work with communities and local governments so they can agree rules for using forests and their resources.

-When you rely on trees for your food and income, it is essential that you can protect and manage them.
-For communities living in the drylands of Africa, this can be difficult if you don’t know who is in charge of the forests or land.
+When you rely on trees for your food and income, it is essential that you can access and manage and protect them.
+For communities living in the drylands of Africa, this can be difficult if land ownership is unclear, or people aren't aware of their land rights.
 As a result, many of the people that we work with are unable to manage and use trees in the way that they need.

 For lasting change, local people need to protect and manage the forests and land they depend on.
-Working with local people, organisations, and policymakers, we do everything we can to limit the damage of practice like cutting down forests for farms — known as deforestation.
-We also encourage things like allowing land to recover after animals have grazed on it.
+Working with local people, organisations, and policymakers, we work to ensure that forests are managed in an inclusive and participatory way by the people who depend on them.

 We also work to influence policy — locally, nationally, and internationally — pushing for change that protects trees, people, and our planet.